Circular economy: Circular Economy Action Plan of 2020

 Two additional sectors on which the CEAP focuses could be added: packaging & food and water.

-Countries ranking
+World Circular Economy Forum

+The World Circular Economy Forum (WCEF) aims to bring the public and private sectors together to create a better way to use resources and build resilient economies.
+It is a global initiative of Finland and the Finnish Innovation Fund SITRA and has been held annually since 2017 in countries such as Belgium, Brazil, Canada, Finland, Japan and Rwanda.
+Besides governments and ministries, partners include groups like Circle Economy Foundation, the International Resource Panel, the Brazilian Agency for Industrial Development, the International Labour Organization, the Ellen MacArthur Foundation and the European Commission.
+The 2026 event will take place in India.

+Ranking country efforts

 The European leaders in terms of circular economy are designated mostly by their current efforts for a shift towards circular economy but also by their objectives and the means implemented in this shift.
 It remains difficult to precisely rank how countries score in terms of circular economy, given the many principles and aspects of it and how differently one single country can score in each of these principles but some tendencies do appear in the average score, when combining the principles.